How To Teach Question Tags

 See what we did there?!

-Yes, you guess it, today we’re looking at question tags – what are question tags and how can we teach question tags easily in the English as a Foreign Language classroom?
+Yes, you guessed it!
+Today we’re looking at question tags – what are question tags, what are question tag rules, and how can we teach question tags easily in the English as a Foreign Language classroom?

 How to teach question tags